 Crystal Meth Abuse and Addiction

-Crystal meth – a crystalized form of the illicit drug methamphetamine that is usually smoked or injected but can also be snorted or ingested – is a highly potent drug, according to the Center for Substance Abuse Research.
+Crystal meth – a crystalized form of the illicit drug methamphetamine that is usually smoked or injected but can also be snorted or ingested – is a highly potent drug, according to the National Institute on Drug Abuse.
 Depending on the method of use, it produces an intense high that lasts 5-30 minutes.